 Be realistic, and practical.
 Please don’t walk in to your consultation waving a photograph of the “Celebrity Arms” you want to have.
 Those are someone else’s arms.
 Someone who has probably spent a great many hours (or years) in a gym, with a trainer, a controlled nutrition plan, and the genes she (or he) has inherited from someone – with great arms!

 Your post-surgery arms, will be an improved version of your arms, and soon, ready for toning exercises that will improve them even more.

 The degree of change- will depend on the initial problem.
 The extreme weight loss patient sees a remarkable difference, while a patient needing less extensive fat and skin removal, will have a more subtle result.

 Arm Lift results will be obvious immediately after surgery.
 Our Arm Lift patients tell us the procedure has improved their daily lives, self-image, and fashion choices!

-[Dr. Vincent Lepore is a Board Certified Plastic Surgeon in San Jose, performing Arm Lift surgery, and a full range of Cosmetic Plastic Surgery and Reconstructive Plastic Surgery.
+[Dr. Vincent Lepore, along with Drs.
+Benjamin Maser and Steven Bates, are Board Certified Plastic Surgeons in San Jose, performing Arm Lift surgery, and a full range of Cosmetic Plastic Surgery and Reconstructive Plastic Surgery.
 Please call our office at 408-356-4241, to schedule a consultation.]